 Sarah is a member of Sisters in Crime Australia, the Romance Writers of Australia, Romantic Novelist Association and Writers Out of the Asylum; and is the convenor of Bridgetown’s Words in the Valley, a grassroots readers and writers festival.

 Sarah especially enjoys writing rom-com-crime.
 After all, who doesn’t love a little pash, spiced with black humour and with a thrilling, blood-curdling twist thrown in for good measure?

 As well as Operation Paradise Sarah has three short story collections with Clan Destine Press.

-You can also visit Sarah's blog.
+You can also visit Sarah's website.